Multi-photon entanglement and interferometry: Quantum communication

-The probability for getting a click is given by $p_{c}$ for each round, so we need repeat the process about $1/p_{c}$ times for a successful entanglement preparation, and the average preparation time is given by $T_{0}\sim t_{\Delta}/p_{c}$.
+For each round the probability for getting a click is given by $p_{c}$. thus, we need to repeat the process about $1/p_{c}$ times to warrant a successful preparation of entanglement.
+The average preparation time is given by $T_{0}\sim t_{\Delta}/p_{c}$.

-The entanglement generation (as well as entanglement connection) in the DLCZ scheme is based on single-photon interference at photodetectors,\footnote{Another attractive protocol due to Childress \textit{et al}.
-(2005, 2006) also uses single-photon interference at photodetectors and thus suffers from the phase-stability problem.
-Moreover, local collective operations such as active error corrections are required, which are currently hard to do with high enough precision.} which was first proposed to entangle single atoms (Cabrillo \textit{et al}., 1999; Bose \textit{et al}., 1999).
-However, to have stable single-photon interference, a long-distance interferometric stability has to be kept; otherwise, the fluctuations of the relative phase $\varphi$ caused by the environment would wash out the coherence (i.e., entanglement) in Eq.~(\ref{dlczent}).
-For instance, to maintain path length phase stabilities at the level of $\lambda/10$ ($\lambda$: wavelength) for single photons, typically of $\lambda\sim1$ $\mu$m, generated from atomic ensembles (Eisaman \textit{et al.}, 2005) requires the fine control of timing jitter at a sub-femtosecond level, which is almost an experimentally forbidden task (Holman \textit{et al}., 2005).
+The entanglement generation (as well as entanglement connection) in the DLCZ scheme is based on single-photon interference at photodetectors\footnote{Such a method was first proposed to entangle single atoms (Cabrillo \textit{et al}., 1999; Bose \textit{et al}., 1999).}, which requires a stable long-distance interferometric stability.
+The fluctuations of the relative phase $\varphi$ caused by the environment would wash out the coherence (i.e., entanglement) in Eq.~(\ref{dlczent}).
+For instance, to maintain path length phase stability at the level of $\lambda/10$ ($\lambda$: wavelength) for single photons, typically of $\lambda\sim1$ $\mu$m, generated from atomic ensembles (Eisaman \textit{et al.}, 2005) requires a precise control of timing jitter at a sub-femtosecond level, which is almost experimentally impossible (Holman \textit{et al}., 2005).
 For more detailed analysis on phase-stability problem of the DLCZ scheme, we refer to (Chen \textit{et al}., 2007).

-The above phase-stability problem could be overcome by interfering two photons, one coming from each remote ion or atom in cavity (Bose \textit{et al}., 1999; Browne \textit{et al}., 2003; Feng \textit{et al}., 2003; Simon and Irvine, 2003).
-However, this improved robust entanglement creation requires difficult techniques and are unscalable to many communication nodes.
-A robust implementation of quantum repeater using several atomic-ensemble-based technology and linear optics does exist (Chen \textit{et al}., 2007; Jiang \textit{et al}., 2007; Zhao \textit{et al}., 2007) and eliminates the stringent requirement of long-distance phase stabilization with help of two-photon interference.
+The phase-stability problem can be overcome by interfering two photons, one coming from each remote ion or atom in a cavity (Bose \textit{et al}., 1999; Browne \textit{et al}., 2003; Feng \textit{et al}., 2003; Simon and Irvine, 2003), which was experimentally implemented by Moehring \textit{et al}., (2007) and Maunz \textit{et al}., (2007).
+A robust implementation of a quantum repeater using atomic ensembles was proposed by Chen \textit{et al}., (2007; Jiang \textit{et al}., (2007); and Zhao \textit{et al}., (2007).
+With the help of two-photon interference it eliminates the stringent requirement of long-distance phase stabilization.